 This type of interview is typically a basic interview with behavioral questions that lasts anywhere from 15 to 30 minutes.
 The interviewer’s objective is to:

 When you expand your job search and consider opportunities outside a commutable distance, you may be asked to participate in a video interview.
-The video interview (which often takes place via online video conferencing platform Skype) offers the convenience of a phone interview plus the bonus of employers being able to see you face-to-face no matter where you’re located.
+The video interview (which often takes place via online video conferencing platforms such as Zoom or Skype) offers the convenience of a phone interview plus the bonus of employers being able to see you face-to-face no matter where you’re located.
 You’ll want to prepare just as you would for an in-person interview, but there are additional important items to consider, such as:

 One important way to demonstrate your passion and interest for a position is to prepare a few good questions to ask the interviewer.
 This shows that you’ve done your homework and put some serious thought into what you need to know about the specific position or company.
 Remember, interviewing is a two-way street.
 While the interviewer is trying to get to know you, you too can ask questions to determine if the job will be a good fit for you.